Are Energy Drinks Allowed on a Carnivore Diet?

 You want a performance boost

-Suppose you tell me that you only have a sugar-free energy drink just before or during a heavy deadlifting session.
+Suppose you tell me you only have a sugar-free energy drink before or during a heavy deadlifting session.
 Again, I might be tempted to say you know what… the benefits may outweigh the negatives.

 However, what boost are you getting from the energy drink?
 Most of it is probably a placebo.